jbertran/embla/README.md

-# Embla - WIP
+# Embla

-A tentative FRP tool for 2D openGL games in Clojure, with the end goal of supporting live-coding.
+A simple rendering engine based on FRP.

 ## Contents

 * Definitions for signals using clojure.core.async, not yet fully functional
 * Definitions for openGL callbacks instances generated on the fly and